 - Detailed list of taught topics

-- ECTS or other credit points: the work load estimate is 30 hours during the course week plus 30 hours for preparation on basis of the lecture PDF (which is made available one week before the start of a course); students may use the certificate (over 60 hours work load) to claim credit points from their educational institution
+- ECTS or other credit points: the work load estimate is 30 hours during the course week plus 30 hours for preparation on basis of the lecture PDF (which is made available at least one week before the start of the course); students may use the certificate (over 60 hours work load) to claim credit points from their educational institution

 - Provided at the last course day

 Time schedule (exact hours to be fixed on course Monday: your suggestions welcome)

 ||Sun 4 March 2018

 ||Mon 5 March 2018